OwenFeik/realmview/README.md

 * Sometimes players can't see all lines
 * Help menu
 * When disconnected, try and reconnect (while spinning map)
-* Show hide canvas menu
 * Photoshop style stroke changes (maybe)
+* Set sprite aspect ratio

 ## Bugs
 * Undoing creation of a shape moves it to a 0x0 at cursor